gregwebs/Shelly.hs/doc/shelly-monad.markdown

-# Shelly's Monad: an execution enviornment and DSL
+# Shelly's Monad: an execution environment and DSL

 `IO` is a monad.
 For our purposes, a monad defines an execution environment.
 The goal of Shelly is to define an optimal environment for scripting, the `Sh` monad.